Grief Box: What Is The Ball And The Box Analogy?

 • Dryness in the mouth

-During this stage of grief, the “ball” in the ball and the box analogy would typically be at its largest.
+During this stage of grief, the “ball” in the ball in the box analogy would typically be at its largest.
 As the ball bounces around the metaphorical box of life, it may be far more likely to strike a person’s “pain” button.
 In the earlier stages of grief, individuals may experience challenges in avoiding reminders of their grief.
 While certain events, such as memorials and funerals, can offer valuable opportunities to honor a lost loved one, they may hit that “pain” button numerous times.
 In some cases, the weight of early grief can be overwhelming, but over time, this “ball” may start to shrink.

 Integrated grief